Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

 \section{Introduction}

-In this paper, we study approximate solutions for Markov decision processes (MDPs) under average cost criteria.
+In this paper, we study approximate solutions for Markov decision processes (MDPs) under average cost criterion.
 We consider problems with continuous state and action spaces and provide approximate planning and reinforcement learning results.
-We, in particular, show near optimality of the solutions to approximate models and those obtained via reinforcement learning.
-We note that the convergence results, and the proof methods, presented in the paper are new even for finite MDP models.
+In particular, we show near-optimality of solutions to approximate models and those obtained via reinforcement learning.

-Before we present the related research in these problems and discuss our contributions in more detail, we introduce the problem formulation: